Option Pricing with Time-Varying Volatility Risk Aversion: The Model

-where the conditional expectation is only taken with respect to the natural filtration for returns under $\mathbb{P}$, i.e. $\mathbb{E}_{t}(\cdot)=\mathbb{E}^{\mathbb{P}}(\cdot|R_{t},R_{t-1},\ldots)$.
-The expression above shows that the pricing kernel depends on both equity risk and variance risk, where the magnitude of variance risk is characterized by $\xi$.
-The equity risk is govern by $\phi$, as well as $\xi$, because $h_{t+2}$ depends on $R_{t+1}$.
-This structure implies the following dynamic under the risk neutral measure,
+where $\mathcal{F}_{t}^{R}=\sigma\left(\{R_{j}\},j\leq t\right)$ is the natural filtration for returns only.
+The pricing kernel above depends on both equity risk and variance risk, where the latter is typically characterized by the parameter $\xi$.
+The equity risk is governed by $\phi$, as well as $\xi$, because $h_{t+2}$ depends on return $R_{t+1}$.
+This pricing kernel implies the following risk-neutral dynamics: